jjkiljanski/border_harmonization_toolkit/README.md

 # border_harmonization_toolkit

+⚠️ **Notice:** This project is under active development.
+The current version is not final and may change frequently.

 ## General Description

 This toolkit allows for the creation of an administrative history of an area on the Country-Region-District level.
 It creates a data model of the adm. history on the basis of standardized inputs, and allows to use it for history-summaries generation, data standardization, imputation, and harmonization (between different borders).